22-Rendor/Img2EPUB/README.md

 4. Select EPUB or PDF.
 5. Convert.
 <br>
-The newly created file will be saved in the saem location as the selected folder.<br><br>
+The newly created file will be saved in the same location as the selected folder.<br><br>

 ## Folder Structure
 The Program supports two different folder layouts: